 The Euterpe is relatively sweet in its general tone but not quite as rich in its timbre as the HA-2SE.
 It also sounds airier and grander in its presentation than the punchier more intimate Liquid Platinum from Monoprice.

 Much of that has to do with the ES9018 DAC implementation which has a traditionally clean to somewhat bright overtone on resistor amps.
-You will not find anything bright with the Euterpe, there is no ‘Sabre glare’ to speak off.
-In fact, the stock presentation has a certain wetness to the very top-end that I find appealing.
+You will not find anything bright with the Euterpe, there is no ‘Sabre glare’ to speak of.
+The stock presentation has a certain wetness to the very top end that I find appealing.